muhammadhilman/muhammadhilman.github.io/_pages/students.md

 * [Aji Prastio Wibowo](https://www.linkedin.com/in/ajoyajoya/) (2-2024/2025) - Feasibility Study on the Implementation of Blockchain-Based Property Asset Tokenization: A Case Study of PT Bank Tabungan Negara (Persero) Tbk (BTN).

-* [Arief Dharmawan](https://www.linkedin.com/in/arief-dharmawan/) (2-2024/2025) - Strategic Approach to Migrating ATM Network Infrastructure Management from the Bank to PT XYZ.

 * [Bayu Sektiaji](https://www.linkedin.com/in/bayusektiaji/) (2-2024/2025) - IT Infrastructure Optimization: A Case Study on Transitioning from Virtual Machine Servers to a Serverless Architecture for PT XYZ's School Management System Platform.

-* [Egriano Aristianto](https://www.linkedin.com/in/egrianoaristianto/) (2-2024/2025) - Guidelines for Implementing Personal Data Protection Law Compliance in Companies.

 * [Handoko Baguswasito](https://www.linkedin.com/in/handokobaguswasito/) (2-2024/2025) - Real-time Traffic Anomaly Detection with Networking Telemetry.